HenryR88/pizza_time/README.md

 Would be good to get ideas on how to diversify images for food and add new features to the game.

-I have set the main fila pizz_time.py to open in full screen mode when run IDE, to exit press Q key on keyboard.
+I have set the main file pizz_time.py to open in full screen mode when run IDE, to exit press Q key on keyboard.